 Usually each meeting lasts between 2 and 2.5 hours.
 During these meetings the research group identify a topic of mathematics which students struggle with and design a single lesson around this which will improve students’ conceptual understanding.
 While on the face of it designing a single lesson appears to be a simple task, the Lesson-Study process asks teachers to consider and discuss a number of aspects of teaching and learning pertaining to the lesson.
 These include:

-The depth of this process provides some clue as to why Lesson Study is so effective in changing classroom practice.
-While teachers work on designing a single lesson, the deep discussion they have with their colleagues has a hugely positive impact on their teaching as a whole.
+The depth of this process provides some insight as to why Lesson Study is so effective in changing classroom practice.
+While teachers work on designing a single lesson, the deep discussion they have with their colleagues around teaching mathematics makes for incredibly rich professional development which focuses on classroom practice.